George Washington Bridge: Mid 1950s to mid-1960s: lower level and Approach modernization

+The George Washington Bridge as seen in 1956 (upper) showing the USS Nautilus passing underneath the bridge when it has a single deck, and in 1965 (lower) showing the lower deck more than 2 years after it was opened to traffic.

 Construction of the lower deck, as well as the construction of a new bus terminal and other highway connections near the bridge, were recommended in a 1955 study that suggested improvements to the New York City area's highway system.
 The lower deck was approved by the U.S. Army Corps of Engineers.
 A Bergen County leader voted against the construction of the lower level in 1956, temporarily delaying construction plans.
 The New York City Planning Commission approved the George Washington Bridge improvement in June 1957, and the Port Authority allocated funds to the improvement that July.
 The $183 million project included the construction of the lower deck; the George Washington Bridge Expressway, a 12-lane expressway connecting to the Alexander Hamilton Bridge and the Cross Bronx Expressway (later I-95 and US 9); the George Washington Bridge Bus Station above the expressway; and a series of new ramps to and from the Henry Hudson Parkway.
 On the New Jersey side, two depressed toll plazas, one in each direction, were to be constructed for lower level traffic.
 Highway connections were also being built on the New Jersey side, including a direct approach from I-95.